MillsapTatiana-FS/2304-WDV359-MillsapTatiana/docs/Project and Proposal.md

 *Define key features intended to provide solutions to specific problems and pain points you have identified.
 These key features should be specifically defined in response to problems / pain points.
 More generic features like User Authentication should not be defined here.*

-The key feature will allow a user to click on a location link that will take the user to the infomration regarding the mine that the crystal came from.
+The key feature will allow a user to click on a location link that will take the user to the information regarding the mine that the crystal came from.
 The user will also be able to login and possibly save crystals to a favorites list.